 In 2000, the FDA approved two drugs that are used together to complete a chemical abortion—mifepristone and misoprostol.

-Here’s how the drug regimen works: first, mifepristone kills the unborn child by cutting off the supply of necessary hormones to the uterus so that it can no longer support life.
+Here’s how the drugs work: first, mifepristone kills the unborn child by cutting off the supply of necessary hormones to the uterus so that it can no longer support life.

 Second, between 24 and 48 hours after taking mifepristone, a woman is instructed to take misoprostol to induce labor and delivery of her baby.

-Originally, the FDA only approved the use of these chemical abortion drugs for women whose babies were at seven weeks’ gestation or less.
-But in 2016, the FDA extended the use for up to 10 weeks’ gestation.
+Originally, the FDA only approved the use of these abortion drugs for women whose babies were at seven weeks’ gestation or less.
+But in 2016, the FDA extended the use to up to 10 weeks’ gestation.

-Sadly, the FDA has ignored this fact and spent the last few years removing the few remaining safeguards for these drugs.
+These drugs can cause significant and serious complications.
+Unfortunately, the FDA has ignored this fact and spent the last few years removing the few remaining safety standards for these drugs.

-- by no longer requiring that a doctor prescribe these drugs
+- by no longer requiring that a doctor prescribe the drugs

 - by eliminating the requirement that prescribers report non-lethal adverse events from the drugs